aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/javascript.rst

 - 4 spaces for tabs.
 - Place 1 space before leading curly brace.
 - Place 1 space before the opening parenthesis in ``if``, ``while``, etc.
+- Place 1 space after colon.
 - Place no space before the argument list in function calls and declarations, e.g. ``function fight() { ... }``
 - Set off operators with spaces, e.g. ``var x = 2 + 2;``
+- No whitespace at the end of line or on blank lines.
+- Lines should be no longer than 120 characters.
+There are 2 exceptions, both allowing the line to exceed 120 characters:
+    - If the line contains a comment with a long URL.
+    - If the line contains a regex literal.
+This prevents having to use the regex constructor which requires otherwise unnecessary string escaping.
 - End files with a single newline character.